Whole Body Integration

 Our feelings and our bodies are like water flowing into water.
 We learn to swim within the energies of the [body] senses.

-Much like a sculptor working with clay, Rolfing® works hands on with the body’s living matrix of malleable myofascial connective tissue, by lengthening and releasing age-old restrictions that inhibit fluid body movement, brought on by “posturing” and the fixed "identity" we have learned and been conditioned to express in the world.
-The repressive structures of a “self”-contracted, repressive, dysfunctional society, are mirrored in the inflexible, contracted, armouring of the human body.
+Much like a sculptor working with clay, Rolfing works with the body’s living matrix of malleable myofascial connective tissue, by lengthening and releasing age-old restrictions and fear based "self" contracted armoring, that inhibit fluid body movement and self expression.

-These blocks and restrictions can be related to our daily habitual psycho/physical posture and movement patterns, or the times in our lives when our sympathetic (fight & flight) branch of our autonomic nervous system responded to protect us like during an accident, injury, or intense emotional experience, resulting in a long-term frozen holding pattern where we live in a constant state of contracted hyper-vigilance and sympathetic nervous system arousal.
+These blocks and restrictions can be related to our daily habitual psycho/physical posture and movement patterns, or the times in our lives when our sympathetic (fight & flight) branch of our autonomic nervous system responded to protect us like during an accident, injury, or intense emotional experience, resulting in long-term frozen holding patterns.

 Body awareness gets us in touch with our inner world.
 Minimizing, or avoiding feeling our sensations in our body increases our vulnerability to being overwhelmed by them.